 Green Tea and Condiments

-Everything else you may need will be on the table in front of you or above you.
-This included soy sauce, ginger, wasabi, pepper flakes, chop sticks, powdered green tea, cups for tea, and hand wipes.
+Everything else you need will be on the table in front or above you.
+On the table were soy sauce, ginger, wasabi, pepper flakes, chopsticks, powdered green tea, cups for tea, and hand wipes.

-The powdered green tea (matcha) was complementary.
-Just grab a cup, add a few spoonfuls of power, and fill the cup up with hot water from the dispenser.
+The powdered green tea (matcha) was complimentary.
+Just grab a cup, add a few spoonfuls of power, and fill the cup with hot water from the dispenser.

 Red Center of Bluefin Tuna

-First up was the Red Center of Bluefin Tuna (220 yen).
+First up was the Red Center of Bluefin Tuna.

-This tuna was bright and beautiful, so I was hoping it tasted as great as it looked.
+This tuna was bright and beautiful.
+And it tasted as great as it looked.

-The bluefin tuna was thin and tender but still had some texture to it.
+The bluefin tuna was thin and tender but still had some texture.
 It didn’t just fall apart or melt in my mouth.
-There wasn’t any fat or hard to chew stringy bits to be found.
+There weren’t any fat or hard-to-chew stringy bits.
 The flavor was mild with a slight fishy, salty taste.

-While there was nothing specifically wrong with this piece of sushi, it was basic and I don’t think it was worth the up charge of 220 yen.
+While there was nothing wrong with this piece of sushi, it was simple, and it wasn’t worth the upcharge.

 Salmon with Onion & Mayo

 Uobei and Genki are well known for their interesting takes on sushi.
-The Salmon with Onion & Mayo (108 yen) is one of those interesting combinations.
+The Salmon with Onion & Mayo is one of those interesting combinations.

 The sliced onions added a crunchy texture to the otherwise soft fish.
-The mayonnaise on its on seemed strange at first but the sauce added a rich, creamy flavor to the fresh salmon and spicy, crunchy onions.
+The mayonnaise seemed strange initially, but the sauce added a rich, creamy flavor to the fresh salmon and spicy, crunchy onions.

 Shrimp with Green Onion & Chili Oil

-Next up was the Shrimp with Green Onion & Chili Oil (180 yen), which was prepared and presented beautifully.
+Next up was the Shrimp with Green Onion & Chili Oil.
+It looked beautiful.

-The shrimp was basic with a great briny flavor to each bite.
-The shrimp had great texture to it with a good bite, almost as if the shrimp was steamed.
+The shrimp was basic, with a briny flavor to each bite.
+The shrimp had a great texture and a good bite, almost like steamed shrimp.

 Topping the shrimp was a combination of chili oil and sesame oil.
-While the chili oil wasn’t spicy, it added a great smoky flavor to the shrimp.
+While the chili oil wasn’t spicy, it added a smoky flavor to the shrimp.
 I wanted more heat, especially with no wasabi.
-The sesame oil added a wonderful aroma which I really enjoyed.
+The sesame oil added a wonderful aroma, which I enjoyed.

 While the thinly sliced green onions added a crunchy texture, I felt they were too stringy for me.